How to read the length of a braid from its curve diagram: Outlook

 This paper was motivated by the question ``What do quasi-geodesics in braid groups really look like?''.
 More precisely, it is an experimental observation that any reasonable way of untangling the curve diagram of a braid~$\beta$ yields a quasi-geodesic representative of~$\beta$ \cite{WiestRelax}.
 However, the question what precisely is ``reasonable'' has turned out to be very difficult.

 An essential portion of the answer seems to be provided by the insight of Masur and Minsky \cite{MM2} that for any braid (or mapping class) there are only finitely many subsurfaces whose interior is tangled by the action of the braid, and by the Masur-Minsky-Rafi distance formula~\cite{RafiDistFormula}.
-It is, however, not clear how these results can be used in practice to prove, for instance, that the Bressaud normal form~\cite{Bressaud,DDRW2} or the transmission-relaxation normal form~ \cite{DynnWie} are quasi-geodesic, or that all braids have $\sigma$-consistent representatives of linearly bounded length~\cite{Fromentin}.
+It is, however, not clear how these results can be used in practice to prove, for instance, that the Bressaud normal form~\cite{Bressaud,DDRW2} or the transmission-relaxation normal form~\cite{DynnWie} are quasi-geodesic.
 It would be very useful to have a more practical, or algorithmic, version of these ideas.

-Let us denote~$\Delta_{i,j}$ the braid in which strands number $i,i+1,\ldots,j$ perform a half twist.
+Returning to ``reasonable'' ways of untangling, let us denote~$\Delta_{i,j}$ the braid in which strands number $i,i+1,\ldots,j$ perform a half twist.
 Let us define the $\tau$-length of a Garside-generator in the following way: it is its length when written as a word in the generators $\Delta_{i,j}$ (equivalently, it is the number of half Dehn twists along round curves in $D_n$ needed to express it).
 Now, given a braid $\beta$, put it in right Garside normal form, and add up the lengths of its factors.
 We shall call the result the $\tau$-length of $\beta$.

 For a subdisk $D\subseteq D_n$ which is round (contains punctures number $i,i+1,\ldots,j$ for some $1\leqslant i<j\leqslant n$), and a braid $\beta$, we define the \emph{tangledness} of the curve diagram of~$\beta$ in~$D$ in the following way.
 The intersection of the curve diagram of~$\beta$ with~$D$ consists of a (possibly very large) number of arcs, which inherit a labelling from the winding number labelling of the full diagram.
 Suppose that you shift the labelling of each arc inside the subdisk so that the two extremities of each arc \begin{itemize} \item either both lie in a segment labelled 0, or \item one lies in a segment labelled 0 and the other lies in a segment labelled~1. \end{itemize} Now for each arc take